railsgirls/guides.railsgirls.com/_posts/2018-02-01-passenger.markdown

 Run the Passenger server with the following command:

+{% highlight sh %}
-{bundle exec passenger start}
+bundle exec passenger start
+{% endhighlight %}

 Passenger is serving your app on http://0.0.0.0:3000/.
 Try and use your app a bit and then run `bundle exec passenger-status` to check your activity.
 Big (friendly, promised!) brother is watching you.

 There are two ways to stop the server.
 The first is by pressing Ctrl-C in the terminal.
 The second way is by running `passenger stop` in a new terminal window:

+{% highlight sh %}
-{cd /path-to-your-app
+cd /path-to-your-app
-bundle exec passenger stop}
+bundle exec passenger stop
+{% endhighlight %}

 When you switch back to the first terminal, you should see that Passenger has indeed stopped.